 Sign up here for more E.S.P. recommendations of things to eat, see and do nearby.

-Amanda Blum writes and edits E.S.P.
+Stephanie Hartmann writes and edits E.S.P.
 Eat.
 See.
-Play. lifestyle content for Boston.
+Play. lifestyle content for CBS Philadelphia.